Red meat is not bad for you. Now blue-green meat, that’s bad for you!

 hours.
 Return the chicken to room temperature for 30 minutes

-before grilling.3.
-Heat the grill.
-Lay the chicken on the grill, skin side down.
-Cook,
+3. Heat the grill.
+Lay the chicken on the grill, skin

 basting occasionally with the reserved marinade, until the juices run